hondahmd/0g-doc/docs/0G DA/introduction.md

-# 0G DA
+# Introduction

 ## Overview

 ZeroGDA is a decentralized data availability (DA) service with deep consideration in security, scalability and decentralization.
 It is also the first DA solution with a built-in data storage layer.
-Users interact with ZeroGDA to submit and store their data into [ZeroG Storage](https://github.com/zero-gravity-labs/zerog-storage-client) for later retrieval.
+Users interact with ZeroGDA to submit and store their data into [ZeroG Storage](<../0G Storage/>) for later retrieval.

-To dive deep into the technical details, continue reading [ZeroGDA protocol spec](./).

 ## Integration

 Check out [this example](https://github.com/zero-gravity-labs/zerog-da-example-rust) for how to integrate the ZGDA into your own applications.

-For detailed public APIs, visit [gRPC API](broken-reference) section.
+For detailed public APIs, visit [gRPC API](../0G%20DA/broken-reference/) section.

 ## Deployment